How is the system set up in my home?

-Contact HomeStay direct via www.homestay.care and we will assist immediately via telephone or home visit technician if required.
+Contact HomeStay direct via www.homestay.care and we’ll assist you immediately via telephone or send out a home visit technician if required.

-What alerts go to my carer / loved one?
+What alerts go to my carers or loved ones?

-Simple but valuable alerts based on unusual activity in the home.
-This will include excessive or less sleep than usual, changed bathroom patterns (a lot more or a lot less are both indicators to medical issues), potential fall with no movement in the home outside of normal routine and being away from the home.
+Simple but valuable alerts are based on unusual activity in the home.
+This will include excessive or less sleep than usual, changed bathroom patterns (a lot more or a lot less are both indicators of medical issues), a potential fall, no movement in the home, anything outside of the normal routine and being away from the home.

 Who is the first point of call in case of emergency?

-Upon registration we will customise how you would like your system to work.
-There are 3 options for your There are 3 options for you ‘in case of emergency’ process.
+When you register, we’ll customise how you would like your system to work.
+There are three options for you in the case of an emergency.
 These relate to who HomeStay Assist will contact on your behalf.
-They are
+They are:

-- 2. Call medical assistance i.e ambulance, immediately and then notify nominated person/s
+- Call medical assistance immediately (an ambulance) and then notify the nominated person/s.

-*Upon set up we recommend you save the ‘HomeStay Assist’ [Have we checked that the outbound number from On Watch is the 1300 number we are expecting?][This is the (02) number they gave us]number in your phone so you know exactly who is calling in case of an emergency.
+*Upon set-up, we recommend you save the ‘HomeStay Assist’ number in your phone so you know exactly who is calling in case of an emergency.

-What happens if there is an emergency or fall?
+What happens if there is an emergency or you have a fall?

-There are 3 ways the Intelligent Home will connect to the 24/7 HomeStay Assist call centre.
+There are three ways the Intelligent Home will connect to the 24/7 HomeStay Assist call centre.

-- 2. When you press the emergency call button on the hub[Clarify that this button is on the hub.], this will connect via the hub to the call centre.
-The call centre will then connect to the resident to ask if they are OK?
-If not or there is no response, medical assistance will be sent immediately.
+- When you press the emergency call button on the hub, this will connect to the call centre.
+The call centre will then connect to you to ask if you are OK.
+If you are not OK or if there is no response, medical assistance will be sent immediately.

-How do I download the HomeStay Connect app?
+How do you download the HomeStay Connect app?

-- * Ensure your smartphone push notifications settings are turned on.
-Emergency notifications will also be sent via text and email.
+Once you or your carer or loved ones have got the app, you should all ensure your smartphone push notifications settings are turned on.
+This is so you can receive emergency notifications, which will also be sent via text and email.

-I am a carer, friend or family member with the app, how do I see if they are OK?
+I am a carer, friend or family member with the app.
+How do I see if the resident is OK?

 What if I accidently delete the app?